Henry Hildyard: Military career

+Second Boer War and South Africa command

-During the Second Boer War, Hildyard was posted to South Africa and commanded the 2nd Brigade from 1899 to 1900, again being mentioned in despatches and seeing active service at the Battle of Colenso.
+During the Second Boer War, Hildyard was posted to South Africa and commanded the 2nd Infantry Brigade from its embarkation in late October 1899 to April 1900, again being mentioned in despatches and seeing active service at the Battle of Colenso.
 On 8 January 1900, Winston Churchill, in the theatre of war as a special correspondent, asked Hildyard what formation his 2nd Brigade was in, and he replied "Formation for taking advantage of ant-heaps".

-Hildyard remained in South Africa to command the 5th Division from 1900 to 1901, during which time he took part in the Battle of the Tugela Heights.
+Hildyard remained in South Africa to command the 5th Infantry Division from April 1900 to 1901, during which time he took part in the Battle of the Tugela Heights.
 In October 1901 he returned to the United Kingdom as a lieutenant general temporary in command of the 1st Army Corps (the Aldershot Command), pending the return from South Africa of Sir John French, who was to receive the command in succession to General Sir Redvers Buller, recently dismissed.
 French returned to the United Kingdom after the war had formally ended in June 1902, but did not relieve Hildyard of the command until 15 September 1902.

 The following year Hildyard was appointed to the new post of Director-General of Military Education and Training, serving only a year until 1904, when he became lieutenant general on the Imperial General Staff commanding troops in South Africa, 1904 to 1905.
 He was General Officer Commanding-in-Chief, South Africa, from 1905 to 1908, and retired from service in 1911.

 In 1903, Hildyard had been appointed Colonel of the Highland Light Infantry and he continued to serve at the head of the regiment until his death in 1916, when he was succeeded by Sir William Pitcairn Campbell.